CptNope/Massachusetts-Real-Estate-Guide/README.md

 - [ ] Simple decision trees that show how offers, counters, and contingencies play out.
 - [ ] Toggle between “Exam Explanation” and “Real World Strategy” overlays for each section.

-### v1.4 – Personalization
+### ✅ v1.4 – Personalization (COMPLETED)
-- [ ] Allow users to mark sections as “mastered” or “review later”.
+- [x] Allow users to mark sections as "mastered" or "review later".
-- [ ] Local storage of last active section and theme preference.
+- [x] Local storage of last active section and theme preference.
-- [ ] Optional note-taking area stored in browser localStorage.
+- [x] Optional note-taking area stored in browser localStorage.
+- [x] Personal dashboard with progress stats and visualization.
+- [x] Comprehensive progress tracking across all features.

 ### v2.0 – Data-Driven & Updatable
 - [ ] Move content to JSON/Markdown so it can be updated without touching React components.